Xiaoyan Huang, Lesley Jones Larson, Lian Wang, Kateri J. Spinelli & Meredith Rosenthal

 A study in system change.

-Case Study by Rebecca Rogers, Haley Gardiner, Stephanie Nutt & Amy Young
+Rebecca Rogers, Haley Gardiner, Stephanie Nutt & Amy Young

 How the Women’s Health Institute at The University of Texas at Austin designed their clinic to provide comprehensive, team-based, and patient-centered care for women.